octopress/feeds/README.md

 author: Guy McDude
 ```

-Next generate your site with `jekyll build` and an xml feed will be generated at `/feed/index.xml`.
+Next generate your site with `jekyll build` and an xml feed will be generated at `/feeds/index.xml`.

-To be sure you've installed the plugin correctly, run `octopress ink list feed` which will list detailed information about the plugin.
+To be sure you've installed the plugin correctly, run `octopress ink list feeds` which will list detailed information about the plugin.

 ```
-Plugin: Octopress Feed - v1.0.0
+Plugin: Octopress Feeds - v1.1.3
-Slug: feed
+Slug: feeds
 A nice RSS feed for Octopress and Jekyll sites. https://github.com/octopress/feed
 =============================================================